The performance of the transport and logistics system has a major impact on costs, service quality and competitiveness in Australian industry.

 The South Australian Freight Council (SAFC) is the peak industry body, working with State Government to identify key freight logistics issues for South Australia, and developing solutions for them.
 Its members are drawn from all industry sectors along the supply chain, ranging from buyers and users of freight to freight service providers and Government.
 It covers all transport modes and activities – road, rail, sea, air – and storage as well as the interactions between these transport modes.

-Australian Transport Council
+Transport and Infrastructure Council

 The National Heavy Vehicle Accreditation Scheme assist with vehicle configurations and notices, inspections, supply chain compliance and enforcement and Safe-T-Cam cameras and travel times.